hien-p/chronos/readme.md

 * The Pulse (Sui Smart Contracts): This layer ensures the user is still active.
 A `Liveness` object is created on the Sui blockchain.
 The user must periodically send a heartbeat transaction (a simple check-in).
 If the user fails to send a heartbeat for a set period, the `Liveness` object is destroyed.  ( “Are you still here?” mechanism)

+* The Sentinels (Guardians): Users can designate trusted wallets (relatives, lawyers) to receive an early warning before the data is released to the public.
+This provides a grace period for trusted parties to intervene or prepare.

 * The Trigger: If the heartbeat stops, the Sui contract changes the global state.
 This state change authorizes the `Threshold Network` to reconstruct the decryption key and publish it to the intended recipient.